lingyanzhou/JavaFX-Notes/chapter4-property-binding.md

 ##Binding in JavaBeans
 * JavaBean binding is supported by `PropertyChangeListener` and `PropertyChangeSupport` class.
-* A bean uses `PropertyChangeSupport.addPropertyChangeListener(listener)` to register listners.
+* A bean contains a `PropertyChangeSupport` object, and uses `PropertyChangeSupport.addPropertyChangeListener(listener)` to register listeners.
 * When a property is changed, the method fires an event by `PropertyChangeSupport.firePropertyChange(name, old, new)`.
 * The listener is notified through `PropertyChangeListener.propertyChange(evt)`
-* The
+* The `PropertyChangeEvent`

 ```java
 import java.beans.PropertyChangeListener;